Southampton-RSG-Training/industry-skills-agile-training/episodes/15-working-with-clients.md

 You have a 30 minute meeting with the owner of the coffee company.

-Choose a chair for your meeting and someone to be in charge of note taking.
+Choose a chair for each section of your meeting and someone to be in charge of note taking throughout the meeting.

 Conduct the kickoff meeting for the project according to the agenda you produced earlier.
 Make sure you get answers to all your questions and agree the priorities for the project with the client.

-Remember to send the client the meeting notes afterwards.

 :::